SophieDeBenedetto/tunecore-searchable/README.md

 * Search feature uses Active Job, with the SideKiq adapter, backed by Redis in production, to execute search against database.
 * Search methods are wrapped in a `Search` service class, found in `app/servics/search.rb`.
 * Responsive UI implemented with Bootstrap and Bootswatch.
+* RSpec tests for models and job; RSpec + Capybara for feature testing of search functionality.